codemagic-ci-cd/codemagic-docs/content/testing/aws.md

 We strongly advise you to set up an IAM user with a policy to access Device Farm and no other AWS permissions.
 Don't use your AWS root account credentials to link Codemagic with Device Farm.
 {{% /notebox %}}

-## AWS Device Farm Setup on Codemagic
+## AWS Device Farm setup on Codemagic

 1. Navigate to **App settings** > **Test**.
 2. At the top of the section, select **Enable Flutter Driver tests** to enable running integration tests for this workflow.